 Ways of Thinking: Aesthetics, Hi story and Culture Core Requirement Core component title Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Courses that satisfy the Aesthetics, History and Culture requirement advance students' ability to understand the meaning and diversity of human experiences both within and beyond their own social and cultural contexts.
 These courses develop students' abilities to draw reasoned conclusions about primary sources (including visual art, literature, cinema, historical documents, and other cultural products) using qualitative interpretive techniques and scholarly sources.
-Core component learning outcomes Students who complete this course will be able to: Demonstrate proficiency in qualitative methods of interpreting cultural products relevant to the perior theme of the course Analyze primary sources appropriate to the discipline (e.g. literary artifacts, visual art, historical documperformances, or other cultural products) in order to draw reasoned conclusions Develop interpretive claims about how larger social contexts shape cultural products Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Aesthetics, History and Culture What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Notes Teach students about-and require students to engage in-the different ways of thinking through which scholars study culture through the examination of artifacts and contexts Require students to engage with primary sources as appropriate to the discipline (e.g. literature, visual art, objects archival documents, or other cultural products) and to develop an awareness of scholarly methods appropriate to these fields of inquiry Require students to develop analytical, linguistic, and/or creative skills to interpret how larger contexts shape the products being studied; students will produce an artifact (research paper, performance, speech, etc.) that demonstrates these abilities Courses that fulfill this requirement develop students' ability to engage in the methods of interpretation central but not limited to disciplines such as history, literary studies, film studies, art history, or world languages and cultures Courses that meet the learning outcome department or program mes and essential criteria for this componer nt may be submitted from any
+Core component learning outcomes Students who complete this course will be able to: theme of the course Analyze primary sources appropriate performances, or other cultural produ Demonstrate proficiency in qualitative methods of interpreting cultural products relevant to the period, area theme of the course Analyze primary sources appropriate to the discipline (e.g. literary artifacts, visual art, historical documents, performances, or other cultural products) in order to draw reasoned conclusions Develop interpretive claims about how larger social contexts shape cultural products Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Aesthetics, History and Culture What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Notes Teach students about-and require students to engage in-the different ways of thinking through which scholars study culture through the examination of artifacts and contexts Require students to engage with primary sources as appropriate to the discipline (e.g. literature, visual art, objects archival documents, or other cultural products) and to develop an awareness of scholarly methods appropriate to these fields of inquiry Require students to develop analytical, linguistic, and/or creative skills to interpret how larger contexts shape the products being studied; students will produce an artifact (research paper, performance, speech, etc.) that demonstrates these abilities Courses that fulfill this requirement develop students' ability to engage in the methods of interpretation central cultures nistory, literary studies, film studies, art histomes and essential criteria for this componer